texas-egads/EGaDS-OpenGL-StarterKit/README.md

   <img src="images/1/VS-Setup.png" alt="VS Setup"/>
 </p>

+Awesome!
+Now you should have everything you need to start your project!
+Check to make sure you can use the dependencies in the **main.cpp** file!

 Wait for CMake, once it's ready, you can click the dropdown for **Build** and select **Build EGaDS-OpenGL-StarterKit.exe**.

 <p align="center">